-United Way Community Closets are volunteer run, donation-driven projects of Emerging Leaders and Women in Action.
+United Way Community Closets are volunteer-run, donation-driven projects of Emerging Leaders and Women United.
 They are housed in the same building as the United Way office, in space donated by Ghidorzi Companies.

 The goals of the two Closets are similar–to help low-income individuals and families overcome barriers that stand in the way of their success.
 For many who are struggling financially, a little help with clothing can make a big difference.

-Steel toed boots for new employment are available from the Career Closet through the Boots to Work program.
-Proof of employment with a need for steel toed footwear and a completed voucher signed by a staff member of a referring agency are needed to receive one pair of new or gently used steel toed boots.
+Steel-toed boots for new employment are available from the Career Closet through the Boots to Work program.
+Proof of employment with a need for steel-toed footwear and a completed voucher signed by a staff member of a referring agency is needed to receive one pair of new or gently used steel-toed boots.

 Individuals may also request help with completing an application, writing a resume, or interviewing skills.
 Contact United Way to schedule an appointment.

-Donations of clean, gently used items can also be made during regular business hours.
-If you are interested in volunteering in Rebecca’s Closet, please contact Tara Glodowski at 715-298-5707
+Donations of clean, modern, gently used items can be made during regular business hours, M-F, 8 a.m.-5 p.m.
+If you are interested in volunteering in Rebecca’s Closet, please contact United Way at 715-848-2927.

 History of Rebecca’s Closet

 Rebecca’s Closet was founded by Kathy Volkmann, Vice President at Cloverbelt Credit Union.
 Kathy learned that a social worker was looking for clothing for a family she was working with, so Kathy offered some clothing her niece Rebecca had outgrown.
 When Kathy realized what a huge need there was, she began collecting items at her home.
 When she outgrew that space, she stored them in a building that Cloverbelt Credit Union owned.
 After eight years, the program had grown so large that Kathy wasn’t able to continue the operation.
-In November 2013, Women in Action took on the project.
-In 2015, more than 10,000 items were distributed to families in need.
+In November 2013, United Way Women United took on the project.